astral-sh/uv/docs/reference/settings.md

 However, you can restrict the set of supported environments to improve performance and avoid unsatisfiable branches in the solution space.

+These environments will also respected when `uv pip compile` is invoked with the `--universal` flag.

 **Default value**: `[]`

 **Type**: `str | list[str]`